numba/numba/docs/source/cuda-reference/kernel.rst

 .. attribute:: numba.cuda.warpsize

-    The size in threads of a warp on the gpu.
+    The size in threads of a warp on the GPU.
 Currently this is always 32.

 .. function:: numba.cuda.grid(ndim)